Find flights

 Lounges

-Malaysia Airlines offers Wi-Fi, branded as MHconnect, on all its A350 aircraft and on select A330 models.
-In my experience, this is slower than the WiFi offered by regional competitors like Singapore Airlines and Thai Airways.
-I usually only purchase it on longer flights to Japan and Europe.
+Malaysia Airlines offers WiFi (branded as MHconnect) on all A350-XWB aircraft and selected A330 models, though it’s noticeably slower than what you’ll find on Singapore Airlines or Thai Airways.
+I typically only purchase it on longer flights to Japan and Europe, where staying connected is worth the sluggish speeds.

 Amenities

-Enrich is the Malaysia Airlines loyalty program, which allows you to earn miles on and redeem travel for flights on Malaysia Airlines and its oneworld partners.
+The frequent flyer programme from Malaysia Airlines is called Enrich, and it lets you earn and redeem points on Malaysia Airlines and its oneworld alliance partners.

 Enrich